kandersolar/pvlib-python/paper/2023/paper.md

 # Community growth

-It is difficult or impossible to comprehensively describe the community around open-source projects like pvlib python, but some aspects of it are more easily quantifiable than others.
+It is difficult to comprehensively describe the community around open-source projects like pvlib python, but some aspects of it are more easily quantifiable than others.
 Here we examine the community from a few convenient perspectives, but we emphasize that this section is necessarily a limited view of